jasonTheDev/plex-employees/README.md

   3. Proper client functionality and structure
   4. Add styling
   5. Refactor as needed
+  6. Continue to next API endpoint

 I took an iterative approach to building the app.
-I started with the API for fetching employees, which I testing with the API testing tool Insomnia, before connecting it to the front-end.
+I started with the fetch employees API, which I testing with Insomnia before connecting it to the front-end.
 After starting to build the DELETE and CREATE endpoints, I realized that integrating a database would more easily be done now, rather than after implementing all the methods using an array for storage.
-So I decided to use a database early in the project.
+So I decided to integrate a database early in the project.

-After doing some research, I decided to use Postgres because it has easy integration with node via a module called pg, and lots of documentation.
-After more research I figured out how to configure and run the database with a [docker-compose.yml](/docker-compose.yml) file, making it easy for anyone else that might want to test the app.
+After doing some research, I decided to use Postgres because it has easy integration with node via a module name pg, and lots of documentation.
+After more research I figured out how to configure and run the database with a [docker-compose.yml](/docker-compose.yml) file, making it easy for anyone else that might want to fire up the app.

 After getting some basic functionality for adding and deleting employees, I refactored the server into [/controllers](/server/controllers) and [/routes](/server/routes) folders, and moved the methods for setting up the database into [db.js](/server/data/db.js) to better structure the project.

-On the front-end I used Tanstack table for building the table, react-hook-form for collecting employee inputs and css for styling.
-I would have preferred to have employee data be edited in place rather than having a separate row, but settled on this method.
+On the front-end I used Tanstack table for building the table, react-hook-form for collecting employee inputs, and css for styling.
+I added components to a components folder and extracted all API calls into a separate module called [employee.api.js](/src/api/employee.api.js).

+### Next Steps

+If I was going to put more time into the project, my next priorities would be:

+1. Add validation to the API (maybe using Joi)
+2. Add filtering, pagination and ordering to table (need to do more Tanstack research)
+3. Add edit button to each row and make employees editable in-place